Contact Us Today (424) 372-3112

 Blog

-Theft by False Pretenses Law in California – Penal Code Section 532
+Theft by False Pretenses Law in California – Penal Code 532 PC

 Posted by Philip Israels | Jun 11, 2019

-The crime of “theft by false pretenses” is defined under California Penal Code Section 532.
-This statutes criminalizes the act of convincing someone to voluntarily give you anything of value after you used false or fraudulent representation.
+The crime of “theft by false pretenses” is a serious offense, as defined under California Penal Code Section 532.
+This statute criminalizes the act of convincing someone to voluntarily give you anything of value after you used false or fraudulent representation.
 In simple terms, it means you lied or made false promises in order to trick somebody into giving you their money or property.

 Under California law, this type of theft crime is another form of theft, but it's committed by using deception and lies as opposed to any form of physical force.
-If you are charged with theft by false pretenses under PC 532, you could be facing similar legal consequences as someone charged with other common types of theft offenses, such as burglary.
+If you are charged with theft by false pretenses under PC 532, you could be facing significant legal consequences, similar to someone charged with other common types of theft offenses, such as burglary.

 If you are convicted, the legal penalties will depend on the total value of the items that were obtained through your deception.
 It should be noted you can also face criminal charges under Penal Code 532, if the prosecutor can show you in intentionally omitted information that you were obligated to provide them.